-OSDonate and PayPal Users: You Must Get an SSL Certificate
+OSDonate and PayPal Users: You Must Get an SSL Certificate with TLS 1.2

 Here's the important section of the PayPal post:

 Merchants and partners use HTTPS to securely connect with PayPal’s servers.
 We use the Transport Layer Security (TLS) protocol to encrypt these communications.
 To ensure the security of our systems and adhere to industry best practices, PayPal is updating its services to require TLS 1.2 for all HTTPS connections.
 At this time, PayPal will also require HTTP/1.1 for all connections.

 That's a lot of technical jargon.
 What does it mean in plain English?
 It means that starting in July, any site that tries to process PayPal payments without an SSL certificate with TLS 1.2 and HTTP/1.1 will be refused.
 It will be impossible to use PayPal if your site doesn't comply with these requirements.

 Don't worry.
 The days of expensive SSL certificates are gone.

 I have an SSL certificate but I don't know if TLS 1.2 is supported

 If your site already has a valid SSL certificate but you're not sure if TLS 1.2 is supported, go to this SSL online checker.